kemainullov/SpaceXLaunchesApp2021/README.md

 # SpaceXLaunchesApp
-Получение и отображение данных о запусках ракет компанией SpaceX.
+Receiving and displaying data on rocket launches by SpaceX.
-В приложении 3 экрана: "Прошедшие запуски", "Предстоящие запуски" и "Детальная информация о прошедшем запуске".
+There are 3 screens in the app: "Past launches", "Upcoming launches" and "Detailed information about the last launch".
-В приложении присутствует локальное хранении полученных данных и отображении их в случае отсутствия интернета или при проблемах на сервере.
+The application contains local storage of the received data and displaying them in the absence of the internet or in case of problems on the server.

-**Стек технологий:**
+**Stack:**
 Clean architecture, MVVM/MVI (реализации в разных ветках), Kotlin Coroutines, Hilt, Navigation, Room, Retrofit 2, Coil, ViewBinding.

-**Проект разделен на несколько модулей:**
+**The project is divided into several modules:**
-Presentation - отвечает за ui.
+Presentation - responsible for ui.
 (Activity, Fragments, ViewModels, etc)
-Domain - бизнес-логика.
+Domain - business logic.
 (UseCases, Domain Models, Repository Interfaces, etc)
-Data - отвечает за предоставление данных. Содержит имплементацию репозиториев из Domain модуля и контракты для модулей Remote и Cache.
+Data - responsible for providing data.
+Contains the implementation of repositories from the Domain module and contracts for the Remote and Cache modules.
 (Repository Implementation, Source Interfaces, etc)
-Remote - сетевое взаимодействие.
+Remote - networking.
 (Networking, Source Implementation, Remote Models, Mappres, etc)
-Cache - взаимодейстие с БД.
+Cache - interaction with the database.
 (Working with DB, Source Implementation, Cache Models, Mappres, etc)

-Первоначальная версия, будут доработки.
+Initial version, there will be improvements.